HenryT05/HenryT05/README.md

 <a href="https://www.linkedin.com/in/henry-tran-54664733a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Brief Introduction
 I’m an Sophmore college student at The University Of Washington.
 And I am Interested in getting involved in the Cybersecurity field.
 I am also enrolled in HackTheBox Academy learning many cybersecurity tools and more.
+I am open to internships/help desk roles.
+​
 ## Objective
 I am Seeking an entry-level Help Desk role to help gain neccessary experience to succeed in the Cybersecurity industry.